pkp/pkp-docs/learning-ops/3.3/en/setup.md

 **Browse Plugin**: This plugin adds the ability to browse by Categories and sub-categories through the Servers homepage.

 ![An instance of OPS with the Browse plugin enabled.](./assets/learning-ops-website-settings-browse-plugin.png)

-**Citation Style Language Plugin**: This plugin adds a “How to Cite” block to the article page that contains a citation for the article in the format of your choice, with an option below to generate the citation in another format.

 **Crossref Deposit Plugin**: This plugin is necessary to register preprints DOIs at Crossref.
 When enabled, it will automatically deposit the Preprint DOI during the post action.